webhasan/leo-product-recommendations/README.txt

 * Quick Checkout Button

 ## Pro Features ##
-Including all free features, Pro version provides more features and flexibility to recommend products.
+Including all free features, the Pro version provides more features and flexibility to recommend products.

 * Slider Layouts
 * Dynamic Selection